Bisbee is cool on so many levels

 It is easy to imagine that Bisbee -- with its narrow, crooked streets, alleys and steep flights of stairs -- resembled turn-of-the-century San Francisco before the 1906 earthquake leveled it.

 Bisbee has endured without any major natural disasters of that magnitude.
-But the town's blessing and it's burden has been the rich mineral wealth -- $6.1 billion dollars worth -- beneath the town.
-Those natural resources created jobs for miners and fabulous wealth for mine owners, but also horrific scars from deep-pit copper mines right up to Bisbee's doorstep and 250 miles of tunnels beneath the town.
+But the town's blessing and its burden has been the rich mineral wealth -- $6.1 billion dollars worth -- beneath the town.
+Those natural resources created jobs for miners and fabulous wealth for mine owners.
+But there's also scars from deep-pit copper mines right up to Bisbee's doorstep and 250 miles of tunnels beneath the town.

-It's a getaway town from urban Arizona for its residents and visitors, most of the latter from Tucson and Phoenix.
+It's a getaway town for urban Arizonans, most of the them from Tucson and Phoenix.
 Bisbee is the perfect place to unwind, to sit out on a hotel deck, linger at a coffee shop and browse in the galleries, shops and bookstores.

 Start your day walking the empty streets at dawn.
 There are countless alleys and stairways that lead to fascinating art walls, sculptures and quirky homes clinging to hillsides.

-Warm up with some coffee at the Bisbee Coffee Co. or get a full breakfast at the Bisbee Breakfast Club in nearby Lowell on a street frozen in time in the 1950s.
+Warm up with some coffee at the Bisbee Coffee Co. or get a full breakfast at the Bisbee Breakfast Club in nearby Lowell on Erie Street, frozen in time in the 1950s.

 Take yourself out to the Warren Ballpark.
-Built in 1909, the modest field is arguably America's oldest ballpark.
-The ballgames are at 1 p.m.
-Sundays during the summer season.
+Built in 1909, it is one America's oldest ballparks.

 A gem of a restaurant

-End the evening in Bisbee with some music at St. Elmo or the Stock Exchange Saloon, which operated as a brokerage until 1961 with a big board of stock prices that still decorates one wall.
+End the evening in Bisbee with some music at St. Elmo or the Stock Exchange Saloon, which operated as a brokerage until 1961.
+But it has been closed for quite some time now.

-For a novelty, stop in at the Silver King Hotel across from St. Elmo.
-The Silver King boasts that it's Arizona's smallest bar, with four stools and a one friendly bartender.
+The Silver King boasts that it has Arizona's smallest bar, with three stools and one friendly bartender.

 If you're looking for good craft beer, the Old Bisbee Brewing Co. can hook you up.
 It's behind the Stock Exchange.

-The brewery and bars are in Bisbee's infamous Brewery Gulch.
-It was one of the rowdiest places in the West around 1900 with dozens of saloons casinos and brothels or cribs as they were known.
+Bisbee's infamous Brewery Gulch was one of the rowdiest places in the West around 1900 with dozens of saloons casinos and brothels.
 It even had a wrestling bear at the Brewery Saloon in 1897, according to Arizona Capitol Times.

 Hotels, lofts and vintage trailers

 Bisbee has a wide range of lodging options, including B&Bs, vacation rentals and hotels.
-The 1902 Copper Queen is Bisbee's best known historic hotel.
-Also check out the Bisbee Grand Hotel, San Ramon, Canyon Rose Suites, Eldorado Suites, Letson Lofts, the Inn at Castle Rock and the Tombstone Canyon Inn.
+The 1898 Copper Queen is Bisbee's best known historic and haunted hotel.
+Check out Bisbee Grand Hotel, San Ramon, Canyon Rose Suites, Eldorado Suites, Letson Lofts, Inn at Castle Rock and Tombstone Canyon Inn.

-The Bisbee Mining & Historical Museum is worth a visit and visitors wanting a deeper understanding of mining can go underground with the Queen Mine Tour.
+The Bisbee Mining & Historical Museum is worth a visit and visitors wanting a deeper understanding of mining can go underground on the Queen Mine Tour.
 It's cool down there and wet.

 Bisbee is small enough that visitors can park their car all weekend and walk to most everything in town.
 The Bisbee Breakfast Club in Lowell and the Warren Ballpark in nearby in Warren are within a few miles of Bisbee.
-There is no Uber in Bisbee but there is ride service from someone known as Too Tall.
-Ask your bartender for his number.
+Best to drive there.